jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

 #align(center)[
   #text(size: 24pt, weight: "bold")[Giving daily doses]\
   #v(0.1pt)
-  #text()[*READ THIS SECTION CAREFULLY*]
   #line(length: 100%, stroke: 2pt)
 ]
-- For OIT to be effective and safe, it must be performed correctly and consistently.
-However:
-  - There are circumstances that increase the risk of both mild and severe reactions, where giving the daily dose is NOT appropriate.
-  - There are times therefore when giving the daily dose should be postponed or stopped.
-IT IS OK TO MISS A DOSE - safety is a priority.
-- Before giving a daily dose, you must make sure the safety checklist is fulfilled.
+#warning-box("READ THIS SECTION CAREFULLY.")[
+  - While consistency is important for OIT, *safety is always a priority*.
+  - *It is OK to miss/postpone a dose if required.*
+]

-= Safety checklist
+= Safety checklist before giving a dose

 If any of these are present, the daily dose should not be given.
-Ensure NONE of the following are present before giving the daily dose:

-keep food consistent - do not switch brands without informing your doctor check the label, and make sure the protein content matches the protocol Doses should be given around 22-26h apart
+These are known as *cofactors* - things that increase the risk of severe allergic reactions.

+== No cofactors
+#rect(width: 100%, stroke: 1pt, radius: 4pt, inset: 12pt)[
+  #set list(marker: check-box)
-No empty stomach
+  - No empty stomach
-No uncontrolled asthma
-No sleep depreviation
-No heavy exercise within 2 hours.
-No symptoms of EoE
-ensure good lip care to avoid quick absorption, consider petroleum jelly before and after each dose.
-ALWAYS eat a snack prior to dose, no empty stomach Patient is not sick or feverish.
+  - No fever or severe illness.
 See page X for the breakdown.
-Someone can watch the patient for at least 2 hours after the dose in case of reaction.
-Have an EpiPEN that is UTD

-Before giving the dose every day, check these 5 things:
+  - No heavy exercise (sweating) or hot showers/bathes 2 hours before and after the dose.
+Regular play is fine.
+  - No sleep depreviation
+  - No uncontrolled asthma
+  - No symptoms of EoE
+]

+== Setup
 #rect(width: 100%, stroke: 1pt, radius: 4pt, inset: 12pt)[
   #set list(marker: check-box)
   - *Check the Label:* Is this the right food?
 Did the brand change?
-  - *Severe sickness / fever*
-  - *The "2-Hour Rule":* No heavy exercise (sweating) or hot showers/bathes 2 hours before and after the dose.
-Regular play is fine.
+  - Have an EpiPEN that is UTD
+  - check the label, and make sure the protein content matches the protocol
   - *Monitoring:* Someone can watch the patient for at least 2 hours after the dose?
 ]

+TIP: ensure good lip care to avoid quick absorption, consider petroleum jelly before and after each dose.

 = How to give